ember-learn/ember-blog/source/2020-04-03-the-ember-times-issue-142.md

 The releases incorporate some exciting new developments including a new minimal `renderComponent` API, a template import based design, a standardized build based on plain JavaScript modules, a new Glimmer.js app blueprint, and support for custom helpers and modifiers.
 The standardized build unlocks the ability to use whatever custom build pipeline you might want (WebPack, Parcel, Rollup, etc.)!

-The Glimmer.js betas could pave the way for what we might want to do in Ember.js, or even what we might _not_ want to do in Ember.js.
-With that in mind, please note that these new Glimmer.js betas are definitely experimental 🔬🧪 and should while have fun exploring them 🤠, but also keep that in mind when considering them for use in your application.
+The Glimmer.js betas could pave the way for what we might want to do in Ember.js, and even what we might _not_ want to do in Ember.js.
+Please note that these new Glimmer.js betas are definitely experimental 🔬🧪Have fun exploring them 🤠, but keep this in mind when considering them for use in your application.

 ---